A 1,200-word journalism competition for those with a flair for journalism and an interest in current affairs and history.

 The Young Columnist aims to discover new voices in journalism who can use their knowledge of history to explore current affairs.
 Your writing will take a topic in the news and provide new insight using a historical perspective.

 - Can an event in the past cast new light on a current controversy?

 - How has history shaped the burning issues of today e.g. Brexit, climate change, inequality?

 - Are supposedly new debates merely old arguments in a different form?

-The Young Columnist Award is for people aged between 16 and 18.
+The Young Columnist competition is for people aged 16 to 18.
 Applicants should be currently studying at a school or college in the UK.
 For a full list of entry criteria, please see our terms and conditions.